VII. The Title IX Grievance Procedure

 CCSNH/College uses a preponderance of the evidence standard (“more likely than not”) in making determinations of responsibility.

+i.
 The decision maker shall issue a written determination, which shall include the following:

-1. Identification of all the allegations potentially constituting sexual harassment as defined in the Title IX regulations and this policy.
+Identification of all the allegations potentially constituting sexual harassment as defined in the Title IX regulations and this policy.

-2. A description of the procedural steps taken from receipt of the formal complaint through the determination, including notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held.
+ii.
+A description of the procedural steps taken from receipt of the formal complaint through the determination, including notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held.

-3. Findings of fact supporting the determination.
+iii.
+Findings of fact supporting the determination.

-4. A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, and any disciplinary sanctions CCSNH/College imposes on the respondent.
+iv.
+A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, and any disciplinary sanctions CCSNH/College imposes on the respondent.

-6. The procedure and permissible bases for the complainant and respondent to appeal the determination (or dismissal).
+vi.
+The procedure and permissible bases for the complainant and respondent to appeal the determination (or dismissal).

 The written determination shall be provided to the parties simultaneously.
-The determination concerning responsibility becomes final either on the date that CCSNH/College provides the parties with the written determination of the results of the appeal, if an appeal is filed (see subsection 9 below), or if an appeal is not filed, the date on which the appeal period expires.
+The determination concerning responsibility becomes final either on the date that CCSNH/College provides the parties with the writte determination of the results of the appeal, if an appeal is filed (see subsection 9 below), or if an appeal is not filed, the date on which the appeal period expires.
 A complaint filed with an external agency is not an appeal for purposes of determining when a finding of responsibility becomes final.

 8. Remedies, Supportive Measures and Sanctions